For Employees, Returning To The Office Is Posing Challenges And Breeding Resentment

 Solution:

 The solution is not one size fits all.
-If you are a middle-class employee, the tried and true carpooling method is the way to go.
-The price of gas is lowering.
+If you are a middle-class employee, the tried-and-true carpooling method is the way to go; the price of gas is lower.
 As you become more comfortable with co-workers, exploring may be an option.
-If you are a low-income earner or a Senior citizen, discount transportation services are available.
+Discount transportation services are available if you are a low-income earner or a senior citizen.

 Obstacle 2: